kt-chan/anyparser/README.md

 # AnyParser: MinerU PDF Parser Service

-AnyParser is a high-performance FastAPI wrapper for the **MinerU Python SDK**. it allows for local execution of PDF parsing with remote inference via a VLLM server, providing a scalable way to convert PDFs into high-quality Markdown and extracted assets.
+AnyParser is a high-performance FastAPI wrapper for the **MinerU Python SDK**.
+It allows for local execution of PDF parsing with remote inference via a VLLM server, providing a scalable way to convert PDFs into high-quality Markdown and extracted assets.

 ## Features

 - **MinerU SDK Integration**: Uses the official MinerU SDK in `vlm-http-client` mode.
+- **VLM Image Enrichment**: Automatically identifies empty image tags in the generated Markdown and enriches them using a Visual Language Model (VLM).
+    - **Alt-Text Generation**: Fills image brackets with descriptive 10-word technical alt-text.
+    - **Contextual Description**: Appends a blockquote with a detailed technical description for RAG systems.
+    - **Smart Context**: Extracts 500 characters of surrounding text to provide the VLM with document context.
-- **Asynchronous Processing**: Fully async implementation compatible with FastAPI's event loop.
+- **Asynchronous Processing**: Fully async implementation with parallel image processing (Semaphore limit=5).
 - **OpenAI-Compatible Backend**: Connects to VLLM Inference Servers (e.g., `MinerU-2.5`).
+- **Robust Error Handling**: Includes retry logic (3 retries, 2s delay) for `429 (Rate Limit)` errors and malformed JSON parsing using `json_repair`.
-- **Automatic Packaging**: Generates a `.tar.gz` archive containing Markdown, images, and layout JSONs.
+- **Automatic Packaging**: Generates a `.tar.gz` archive containing enriched Markdown, images, and layout JSONs.
 - **Background Cleanup**: Automatically removes temporary files and output directories after the request is completed.
-- **Modern Config**: Managed via Pydantic Settings and `.env` files.
+- **Docker Support**: Ready-to-use Docker and Docker Compose configurations.

 ## Project Structure